-Here is an A-to-Z list of tips and ingredients on what makes stronger, shinier, healthier and more beautiful hair.
+Here’s an A-to-Z list of tips and ingredients on what makes stronger, shinier, healthier and more beautiful hair.

 Brushing your skin stimulates your lymphatic system, exfoliates dry and dead skin, improves blood circulation to the scalp and other areas, reduces cellulite, and calms your mind.
 Dry skin brushing with bristles made from natural materials can be done once or twice a day for two to twenty minutes.

 What you eat plays a major role in strong and beautiful hair.
 A healthy diet filled with protein, iron, vitamins D and E, and trace minerals such as selenium, copper and magnesium help keep your hair in good shape.
-Lack of iron, for example, can lead to hair loss.
+Lack of essential nutrients like iron, for example, can lead to hair loss.

 Getting plenty of exercise improves the circulation of oxygen and nutrients to all body parts, including hair follicles.
 The Department of Health and Human Services recommends at least 150 minutes of moderate aerobic activity such as brisk walking and swimming every week, or 70 minutes of vigorous aerobic activity such as running and aerobic dancing per week.
 Strength training with the use of weight machines or any activity such as rock climbing that gradually tones muscles and increases strength should be done twice a week.